saworbit/SPACE/docs/FAQ.md

 docker compose -f containerization/docker-compose.yml up -d This allows you to test S3 uploads, deduplication ratios, and policy configurations locally.

+Q: Which operating systems are supported?
+A: I currently support **Linux and Windows**. macOS is not supported due to systematic storage backend incompatibilities.

+**Why macOS doesn't work:** All of my foundry storage backend tests fail on macOS with data corruption issues - specifically, data written to disk is read back as zeros instead of the expected content.
+This appears to be related to platform-specific differences in how macOS handles sparse files and direct I/O operations compared to Linux and Windows.
+The issue affects all core storage operations: the Legacy backend, Magma backend, snapshots, and recovery systems.

+**What this means:** While SPACE will compile and run on macOS, the storage layer is fundamentally broken.
+Any data written would be silently corrupted, making macOS unsuitable for development or production use.

+**Future support:** Adding macOS support would require significant platform-specific engineering work to understand and work around macOS's file I/O behavior.
+This is a known issue tracked in the project, but is not currently prioritized.

+**Recommended platforms:**
+- **Linux:** Fully supported, primary development platform
+- **Windows:** Fully supported, tested in CI
+- **macOS:** Not supported - do not use

 6. Volumes & Snapshots (Phase 8)
 Q: What is the Foundry, and how does it relate to capsules?
 A: The Foundry is my high-performance mutable block storage layer (Phase 8).
 While capsules are immutable content-addressed storage, Foundry provides traditional volumes (like virtual disks) with random read/write access.
 It bridges two worlds: